Institution

 We operate in a complex global environment influenced by multiple geopolitical and socio-economic forces.
 The RSC was established to enhance focus on opportunities and risks arising from sustainability trends, including climate change, and other financial, reputational, operational, and cyber risks.

 The RSC supports the Board in its oversight responsibilities by reviewing, among other things, our portfolio risk appetite and profile, material Environmental, Social, and Governance (ESG) matters, risk management and sustainability frameworks and policies, as well as key public statements relating to risk, sustainability, and ESG.
 The RSC coordinates with other standing Committees of the Board, such as the AC and the LDCC, in its oversight of risk and sustainability matters, where relevant.
-The RSC met three times during the year.
+The RSC met five times during the year.

 Board Governance